October 6, 2022

 DELVING INTO POLITICS

-She began by saying me that she was pleasantly surprised by all the Americans that she’d met this year on the Camino.
+Then Liva hesitantly asked me if she could ask me something that might be a bit sensitive.
+I agreed, even though I had no idea what it might be.
+She began by telling me that she was pleasantly surprised by all the Americans that she’d met this year on the Camino.
 Each one she’s talked to has been thoughtful, smart, and extremely well-traveled.

 Answering Liva’s burning questions